MasqueradeOfSilence/MLS-MPM-unity/ALGO.md

 - `eosStiffness`: AKA a "pressure parameter".
 - `restDensity`: Rest density is just a reference density, compared to the one computed dynamically.
 - `eosPower`: The *adiabatic index*.
-Soap foam has [H20](https://nafta.wiki/pages/viewpage.action?pageId=38044367) at its core, but it also has [oxygen bubbles](http://www.mem50212.com/MDME/iTester/get-info/thermodynamics.html) and Niall chose a value of 4 without much explanation.
+Niall uses a value of 4, which seems consistent with what we see for water [here](http://www.mem50212.com/MDME/iTester/get-info/thermodynamics.html).

 Parentheses are very important.
 I was stuck on a weird behavioral bug in my Newtonian water solver for a really long time until I realized that my parentheses were incorrect.